 Her first EP, Flight (2016), presents interpretations of traditional Kelabit and Kenyah songs.
 For Alena it was important to do this as there were just a handful of good quality digital recordings of these lesser known songs.
 She has presented these songs in festivals across the world, including SXSW (USA), Colors of Ostrava (Czech Republic), Paris Fashion Week (France), Rudolstadt Festival (Germany), OzAsia Festival (Australia), and Rainforest World Music Festival (Malaysia).
 Since then her self-produced music videos in collaboration with like-minded artists, have been selected for film festivals in different corners of the world.
 She was also a youth representative a the UNESCO Youth Forum in Paris, and UNESCO Asia-Pacific for her work in intangible cultural heritage.

-2020 will see the release of singles leading up to a new album, inspired by elements of the cosmos - the sky, moon, wind, stars, clouds.
-Alena works with a team of people, including her family, on this journey of making cultural heritage, and it's values of togetherness and caring for the Earth, relevant and prominent in today's urban, contemporary settings.
+In 2021, Alena released Sky Songs, an album inspired by elements of the cosmos - the sky, moon, wind, stars, clouds.
+Alena works with a team of people, including her family, on this journey of making cultural heritage, and its values of togetherness and caring for the Earth, relevant and prominent in today's urban, contemporary settings.

 She started Kanid Studio (previously known as ART4 Studio), an organisation that aims to use art and music as a medium for positive impact, grounded in indigenous community values that are strong in the longhouse villages.

 Alena Murang has been featured on Nat Geo People, Channel News Asia, Asian Nikkei Review, NPR Radio, BBC Radio 2, Radio 6, CBC News, Discovery Channel, Double J, etc.